jhotta/dd-omegat/target/dd-docs/content/monitoring.md

    A common use-case for the monitor message is to include a step-by-step way  to resolve the problem.
 For example if you are monitoring a database then you  might want to include steps for failing over to a standby node.
 All in all,  you should attempt to give as much context to the monitor as possible.

-4. Optionally enable **monitor renotification**.
-This option is useful to remind  your team that a problem is not solved until the monitor is marked as  resolved.
+4. Optionally enable **monitor renotification**。This option is useful to remind  your team that a problem is not solved until the monitor is marked as  resolved.
 If enabled, you can configure an escalation message to be sent  anytime the monitor renotifies.
 The original message will be included as  well.

 ### Message template variables